jeremyosborne/dnpk/README.md

     * should support and conform to interfaces, intentionally designed ones and those that arise.
     * should opt for labeled arguments via object as first arg, with labeled dependency injection and configuration via object as second argument.
         * By always unpacking arguments, DI and configuration defaults can be protected.
+* Documentation
+    * Design and conversation documentation goes in `docs`.
+    * Use [esdoc](https://esdoc.org/) style to document functions.
+        * Output lives in `docs/src` and is `.gitignore`d.
+    * As the code matures, and where it makes sense, move stable types to [flow](https://flow.org/) types and interfaces and document the types, decreasing the amount of detailed oriented `esdoc` style documentation a function or type needs.
 * Graphics
     * Core game mechanics should be usable without graphics.
 * Importing and module structure